Playoff positioning on minds of Kings, Bulls ahead of matchup

-Hanging onto the No. 10 spot in the Eastern Conference entering Tuesday, the Chicago Bulls will be seeking a third consecutive win on Wednesday when they open a three-game homestand against a visiting Sacramento Kings team jockeying for positioning in the West.
+Hanging onto the No. 10 spot in the Eastern Conference entering Tuesday, the Chicago Bulls seek a third consecutive win Wednesday when they open a three-game homestand against a Sacramento Kings team jockeying for positioning in the West.

 Sacramento comes into Chicago kicking off a four-game road swing, looking to start a new winning streak after its three-game run ended Monday.
 The Kings squandered a 15-point, first-half lead in their 133-124 loss to NBA-leading Milwaukee despite big games from De’Aaron Fox, Kevin Huerter and Domantas Sabonis.